 What to Serve with Kung Pao Chicken

 Rice!
-Any kind of rice you prefer. 🙂 The traditional recipe calls for white rice, but I made up a quick fried rice for my kids.
-Other options are noodles (like linguine) or even zucchini noodles (zoodles) if you stating on the heart-healthy trend.
+Any kind of rice you prefer. 🙂 The traditional recipe calls for white rice, but I made up quick fried rice for my kids.
+(I even have an Air Fryer Fried Rice recipe you could use.)
+Other options are noodles (like linguine) or even zucchini noodles (zoodles) if you are staying on the heart-healthy trend.

 If you happen to be meal planning, this dish tastes great hot or cold, so feel free to pack some up for your lunch!

-- 10 oz boneless skinless chicken breasts, cut into bite-sized portions
+- 10 ounces boneless skinless chicken breasts, cut into bite-sized portions

 - 1 tablespoon Chinese black vinegar or non-aged balsamic vinegar

-- 2 tablespoons fat-free vegetable or chicken stock
+- 2 tablespoons chicken stock, or fat free vegetable stock

 - 2 cloves garlic, finely minced

 - 2 teaspoons low-sodium soy sauce